Wainscott, New York: Geography

 According to the United States Census Bureau, the CDP has a total area of 18.7 km2, of which 17.4 km2 is land and 1.3 km2, or 6.87%, is water.

 Wainscott has a different landscape than East Hampton or Amagansett.
 The town is flat: houses border on potato or corn fields that then border on the dune and the ocean.
 Main Street used to have a general store and a post office.
 The post office eventually moved to a new building on Montauk Highway and the old post office became a private residence.
 Before 1935, Main Street was lined with sycamores, but the hurricane took them all down.

 Demographics

-Demographics of the CDP

-All demographic figures refer to permanent inhabitants of the CDP, not second-home owners or other visitors.
+For statistical purposes, the United States Census Bureau defined a census-designated place (CDP) for the 2000 census that roughly corresponds to the same area as the hamlet.